This feature is available as an add-on for Business & Enterprise customers under a plan with monthly active contacts.

 Click on Start Streaming on your live video streaming software (we're using OBS here).

-You need to start streaming before joining your event room, otherwise, the RTMP stream won't be detected.
+You need to start streaming before joining your event room, otherwise, the RTMP input won't be detected.
 It might take up to 20 seconds before the stream is detected in your event room.

 2